-- a) Create an EJB and a test client for adding and retrieving subjects (two business methods)! - b) Create an EJB and a test client for retrieving authors!
-One business method should be available: - Get all authors for a particular book (booknr) - c) Create an EJB and a test client for adding authors to the database! - d) Modify the CustomerMgr EJB so that it also provides business methods for the following: - Retrieve all the customers that have ordered a particular book (given a book title). - Retrieve all the customers that have ordered books for more than a particular total price.
+- a) Create an EJB and a test client for adding and retrieving subjects!
+Two business methods shall be available: - Create a new subject! (the user shall provide the new subject's name) - Retrieve all the subjects! - b) Create an EJB and a test client for retrieving authors!
+Two business methods shall be available: - Retrieve all the authors of a particular book by title! (the user shall provide a book title) - Retrieve all the authors of a particular book by booknr! (the user shall provide a booknr) - c) Create an EJB and a test client for adding and retrieving authors!
+Two business methods shall be available: - Create a new author! (the user shall provide the new author's information) - Retrieve all the authors! - d) Modify the CustomerMgr EJB so that it also provides business methods for the following: - Retrieve all the customers that have ordered a particular book! (the user shall provide a book title). - Retrieve all the customers that have ordered books for more than a particular total price! (the user shall provide the total price)

 Modify also the test client (or write a new test client) to test the new business methods!